Where to get chicks

 The Basic Supplies

 Make no mistake, chicks are newborns – they require care and lots of time, just like most newborn animals.
 For at least the first month you need to be willing to devote a decent amount of time to their care.
-You will need to check on them several times a day, making sure the temperature is right, cleaning poop & shavings out of their water and food for the millionth time that day, and cuddling them so they will grow up into friendly chickens.
+You will need to check on them several times a day, making sure the temperature is right, cleaning poop & shavings out of their water and food for the millionth time that day, and socializing them so they will grow up into friendly chickens.

 The chicks will need to be kept in a secure indoor space.
 A barn, garage or basement could be perfect locations.
 If those locations are not available, you could choose a three season room (if it is warm enough) or a spare bathroom.
 If you keep the brooder clean, it should not smell terribly bad, but the chick’s constant scratching can produce a lot of dust that can get all over the room.
-If you don’t think you have the time or space to devote to this, you might want to consider skipping the chick stage and trying to find teenage (2-3 months old) or adult chickens.
+If you don’t think you have the time or space to devote to this, you might want to consider skipping the chick stage and trying to find pullets (2-3 months old) or adult chickens.